 We are currently on our Regular Schedule:

-The Holy Eucharist, Rite I ("thee and thy" language)
+The Holy Eucharist, Rite I (traditional)

 The Holy Eucharist, Rite II (common/"contemporary" language)

 This liturgy is considered our "principal liturgy" with music selection drawn primarily from a wide range of traditional, multi-cultural and contemporary classical genres.
+This is typically our largest service with choir, organ, and hymns.